 Your first step to making your WFH lifestyle work for you

 When I had my newborn, working-from-home was manageable because my little girl sleeps most of the day.
 I was able to do so many things from simple housework to project presentations.
 But things were constantly changing as she began to sleep less.
-And the reason why I was able to keep up with work while being hands-on was that I keep a schedule and flexible work routine which I regularly update to match my baby’s needs.
+And the reason why I was able to keep up with work while being hands-on was that I keep a schedule and flexible work routine.
+I regularly update this schedule to match my baby’s needs.